eramdiaz/translator/README.md

 ### Getting started

-For using this code, clone the repository and install the requirements on a virtual environment.
+To use this code, clone the repository and install the requirements in a virtual environment.

 ```bash
 git clone git@github.com:eramdiaz/translator.git